-- Lecture evaluation forms: these are generally available towards the end of term for all lecture series and seminars based in the St Cross Building (ask in the Faculty Office if copies are not available in the lecture theatre itself).
-The forms are anonymised i.e. you are not required to provide your name or college. - Questionnaires: MLF students can provide feedback in relation to induction, the core courses and the MLF course as a whole.
+- Questionnaires: MLF students can provide feedback in relation to induction, the core courses and the MLF course as a whole.
 MLFs will be invited to complete surveys.
 All survey responses are anonymised.
 The induction survey will be released following induction.
 The Finance course survey will be released at the end of Hilary Term.
 The LECT, FPFE and MLF surveys will be released at the end of the year. - Students on full-time and part-time matriculated courses are surveyed once per year on all aspects of their course (learning, living, pastoral support, college) through the Student Barometer.
-Previous results can be viewed by students, staff and the general public at: www.ox.ac.uk/students/life/student-engagement. - Speaking to the MLF Academic Supervisor, as described above at page 51. - Contacting your student representative, as described below. - The MLF Events, Careers and Alumni Officer may invite you to attend a focus group session to discuss alumni and careers support, as well as your experience of the MLF more generally.
+Previous results can be viewed by students, staff and the general public at: www.ox.ac.uk/students/life/student-engagement. - Speaking to the MLF Academic Supervisor, as described above at page 60. - Contacting your student representative, as described below. - Once in place, the MLF Events, Careers and Alumni Officer may invite you to attend a focus group session to discuss alumni and careers support, as well as your experience of the MLF more generally.